 An idea is a thought or plan about what to do.
 Where do ideas for painting come from?
-Although at times it may seem mysterious - flashes of inspiration that come like divine intervention - the truth is that sources for ideas exist everywhere.
-It is up to the artist, though, to not only be open and receptive to ideas, but also to actively pursue them.
+Although at times it may seem mysterious—flashes of inspiration that come like a divine intervention—the truth is that sources for ideas exist everywhere.
+It is up to the artist, though, to not only be open and receptive to ideas but also to actively pursue them.

 To that end, the number one way to generate painting ideas is to paint.
 Picasso said, "Inspiration exists, but it has to find you working."
 While ideas can certainly come to you when you're not working, and in fact, often come when your mind is seemingly "at rest," you are nurturing these ideas when you are working, allowing them to gestate and come forth at some unpredictable time.

 Everything takes practice, and, as the saying goes, the more you practice the better you get.
-Not only that, but the more you do, the more easily ideas flow.
-So make sure to draw or paint every day .
+Not only that, but the more you do, the more easily the ideas flow.
+So make sure to draw or paint every day.
 Even if you can't spend eight hours a day in the studio, carve out some time each day to fuel your creative juices.

 Oftentimes it is when our mind is in neutral that ideas come to us.
-I get many good ideas on walks, but unless I have something to record these ideas on - a smartphone recorder, or notepad - they often slip away by the time I get home and get caught up in the flurry of daily life.
+You may find yourself getting many good ideas on walks, but unless you have something to record these ideas on—a smartphone recorder, or notepad—they often slip away by the time you get home and get caught up in the flurry of daily life.
 Try a slow walk, too, so that you're noticing things you wouldn't normally see along the way.
 And who doesn't get good ideas in the shower?
-Try this mountable waterproof pad (Buy from Amazon) to make sure those great ideas don't go down the drain.
+Try a mountable waterproof pad to make sure those great ideas don't go down the drain.

-In addition to having a camera, or in case you don't, make sure to carry a little viewfinder (an old slide holder) or the Color Wheel Artist's View Catcher (Buy from Amazon) and a pen or pencil to take notes and do some quick sketches of scenes or images that inspire you.
+In addition to having a camera, or in case you don't, make sure to carry a little viewfinder (an old slide holder) and a pen or pencil to take notes and do some quick sketches of scenes or images that inspire you.
 Keep a sketchbook or visual journal to record your impressions and observations.

 Painting and writing go hand-in-hand.
 One informs the other.
-In Natalie Goldberg's inspiring book, Living Color: Painting, Writing, and the Bones of Seeing (Buy from Amazon).
-She says, "Writing, painting, and drawing are linked.
+In Natalie Goldberg's inspiring book, Living Color: Painting, Writing, and the Bones of Seeing, she says, "Writing, painting, and drawing are linked.
 Don't let anyone split them apart, leading you to believe you are capable of expression in only one form.
 The mind is much more whole and vast than that." (p.
-11)
+11).